commonknowledge/articles/README.md

 90. The profit of the Cooperative shall be applied in the following ways, in such proportions and in such manner as the general meeting shall decide from time to time:

-    1. To create a general reserve for the continuation and development of the Cooperative;
+    a.
+To create a general reserve for the continuation and development of the Cooperative;
-    2. In accordance with the Cooperative Principle of concern for community, to make payment for social, co-operative and community purposes.
+    b.
+In accordance with the Cooperative Principle of concern for community, to make payment for social, co-operative and community purposes.

 ## **Dissolution**